Join us for your next get away...

 From £45.00 pp!

 The Castle.
 A powerful exterior with a superb collection of art and artefacts.
 Raby is without doubt one of the most impressive intact castles in the North of England.
 Built in the 14th century by the powerful Neville family, it has a long history.
 Home to Cecily Neville (The Rose of Raby., mother of two kings of England, it was also the scene of the plotting of the Rising of the North and a Parliamentary stronghold during the Civil War.
 The approach to the castle is particularly beautiful as its towers appear and disappear amongst the trees of the surrounding parkland with its ornamental lakes and herds of deer.
 Much of the exterior with medieval towers, terrace and embattled walls dates back to the 14th century.
 In 1626, Sir Henry Vane the Elder, Member of Parliament and important member of Charles I’s household, purchased Raby from the Crown.
 The present owner being the 12th Lord Barnard, who through his mother’s lineage also holds links to the original Nevilles of Raby.
 Today, Raby is the seat of the 12th Lord and Lady Barnard and the Vane family.
-It is home to an impressive range of art, textiles and furniture from across the globe, dating from the 17th to the 21st Century.Whats includedLuxury Escorted Return Coach TravelExperienced Driver and CourierUSB charging points and free WiFi onboard the coachA Guided Tour of Raby Castle and free flow to explore the castleFree time to explore the Deer Park and Walled GardensComfort stops en-route including Mainsgill Farm Shop
+It is home to an impressive range of art, textiles and furniture from across the globe, dating from the 17th to the 21st Century.Whats includedLuxury Escorted Return Coach TravelExperienced Driver and CourierUSB charging points and free WiFi onboard the coachA Guided Tour of Raby Castle and free flow to explore the castleFree time to explore the Deer Park and Walled GardensComfort stop return journey at Mainsgill Farm Shop

 View Itinerary